 I decided to deconstruct a romance cover to show you what my very first impressions were when I looked at it.
 Try it yourself, with books from other authors and your own books.
 What can you learn from the cover?
 Does it say what it’s supposed to say?

 If doing all the design work sounds daunting to you as a DIY author, you’re in luck, because there are many talented cover artists you can hire.
 They know all the design rules, are familiar with what sells well, and they usually have paid for stock photo and font rights, so you don’t need to worry about purchasing them or running afoul of copyright laws.
 They will even match the font to your photo.
+There are no doubts about it, if you want to sell digital items like eBooks, then there is no harm in seeking out the expert opinion of a graphic designer with plenty of experience working with online platforms and digital e-commerce software.

 Graphic artist and cover designer Jason Maxham, like many other experts, chooses font style and size carefully to match the tone and genre, in addition to carefully selecting and editing the images and colors.
 He takes the time to makes sure that the cover is clean, cohesive and has good visual flow.
 He comments that when you’re designing a cover, you find yourself judging every aspect of how it will be received.